 First yacht charter?

 For hundreds of people each year, a Yacht Charter in a beautiful location such as the Mediterranean, or the Caribbean is the most exciting way to get into sailing.
 Perhaps now is the right time for you to begin this fun and fascinating hobby?
 You might want to get started as a solo sailor or with family and friends.
 First of all, planning your charter holiday should be part of the fun and the beginning of your adventure.

 Our advice is not to feel pressured into booking a holiday quickly just because it’s cheap.
 Everyone wants a great deal but make sure you research local weather conditions and sailing area when choosing your charter location.
 There are hundreds of charter companies in the Mediterranean, Caribbean and worldwide to choose from and thousands of yachts available from reputable companies.
 Our advice below is intended to help a novice, planning to take an enthusiastic family on a one-week sailing holiday, for the first time.

 Where to charter?

-When you begin your search, there will almost certainly be thousands of Yachts available through European Yacht Charters in Europe, or Worldwide.
-We have designed our website to make it easy for you to investigate different places quickly, and get information and low prices.
+When you begin your search, there will almost certainly be thousands of Yachts available through Europe, or Worldwide.
+We have designed our website to make it easy for you to investigate different places quickly, and get information.
 Below are a few tips to consider while researching your holiday: